monotion25/TestScript-Amazon-Nav/README.md

 # TestScript-Amazon-Nav
-This test script is basic demonstration to check the functionality of Amazon's website navigation and search bar.
+This test script is a basic demonstration to check the functionality of Amazon shopping website's navigation and search bar.